 NASA Science Events and Activities

-Let NASA bring the universe to you this Spring!
+Let NASA bring the universe to you!

 We’re inviting every student, educator, and lifelong learner to share in the excitement of scientific discovery and space exploration through unique opportunities from NASA’s Science Activation Program – a community-based approach to connect NASA science with learners of all ages.
 Check out these events and activities for educators, families, and students in kindergarten and up.

 Upcoming Events & Activities